 Midweek Wins

 As with all businesses, weekends are always the busiest time of the week.
 This is especially true for car dealerships.
-People are working all week so the weekend may be the only time they can view some cars.
+People work all week, so the weekend may be the only time they can view some cars.

 You are more likely to receive more attention from a salesperson at quieter times, so you will have more time to ask about cars.
 You may also even get a better price at these off-peak hours.